bosonprotocol/community/README.md

 We plan to open source other repositories in @bosonprotocol as soon as possible.
 For now, **watch this repository** for announcements, which will be made in the issues.

-## Jobs

-Boson Protocol has funds to actively hire full time developers to work on this project.
-Check out the [Jobs board](https://github.com/bosonprotocol/jobs) for more.

 ## Security

 We run a [Bug Bounty Program](BugBountyProgram.md) for security bounties.
 Do not open a public issue or PR for security vulnerabilities!
 Please refer to the document for more on this.